Menu

 Dear Families,

-I hope you have enjoyed a productive week.
+I hope you have enjoyed a fulfilling week.

 Monday Assembly